Duygu-Jones/Dashboard_Projects/TABLEAU/Covid-19-Cases-Tableau-Dashboard/README.md

    - Building interactive dashboards to track trends over time.

 3. **Detailed Analysis:**
-   - Using Python for in-depth analysis and modelling.
    - Applying statistical methods to identify key factors influencing the spread and impact of COVID-19.

 ### Skills: